 Historical Background

 In 1939, the agency opened its first housing developments and subsequently went through an incredible early growth phase with the creation of more than 1,500 units in the 40s and 50s.
-The agency's public housing development slowed during the 60s, but flourished again with the creation of additional 1,500 in the 70s and 80s.
+The agency’s public housing construction slowed during the 60s but flourished again with the creation of an additional 1,500 in the 70s and 80s.

-The agency's Housing Choice Voucher Program, commonly referred to as Section 8, was established in 1975.
+The agency’s Housing Choice Voucher Program, commonly referred to as Section 8, was established in 1975.
 In 1995, the Housing Authority began operating its homeownership programs.
-Since 2000, the agency has experienced a resurgence of affordable housing development activity with the construction of about 2,000 units of quality affordable housing in recent years.
+Beginning in 2000, the agency experienced a resurgence of affordable housing development activity with the construction of about 2,000 units of quality affordable housing.
+Over 2,600 households were added to the Housing Choice Voucher Program in 2011.